geoportti/geospatial-challenge-camp/source/tabs/theme.rst

 - **Electrification**: How can the shift toward electric mobility transform urban energy use and infrastructure?
 - **Smart Mobility**: How can data, AI, and digital tools help optimize movement and enhance travel experiences?
 - **Infrastructure**: How can we design and maintain infrastructure that supports sustainable and multimodal mobility?
-- **Resilience**:How can transport systems adapt to climate change and withstand environmental or social disruptions?
+- **Resilience**: How can transport systems adapt to climate change and withstand environmental or social disruptions?
 - **Accessibility and Environmental Justice**: Who benefits from sustainable mobility, and how can we ensure fair access and distribution of the environmental benefits and burdens?
 - **Mobility Behavior**: How do lifestyles, social norms, and new work patterns influence travel choices and sustainability?
 - **Green Environments**: How can green spaces and nature be integrated into mobility networks to improve comfort, health, and well-being?